Problems and results on 1-cross intersecting set pair systems: 1-cross intersecting linear SPS -- upper bounds

 The last two displayed formulas yield~\eqref{eq7} and equality can hold only if ~\eqref{eq5} was not used.
 Note that similar upper bound must hold for $ \sum_{v\in V} d_\BB(v)^2 $, too.

 Apply~\eqref{eq7} to $\AA$ and to $\BB$ and subtract the double of~\eqref{eq4}.
 We obtain

 This implies $m\leq \frac{1}{2}n^2 + n + \frac{3}{2} $.
-However, here equality can hold only if ~\eqref{eq5} was never used to $\AA$ or to $\BB$.
-This implies that $\AA$ and $\BB$ are 1-intersecting and there exists a $v$ with $d_\AA(v)=d_\BB(v)=n$.
-But this easily leads to a contradiction.
-This completes the proof of the upper bound on $m$. \end{proof}
+As a last step we show that this inequality is strict completing the proof of the upper bound on $m$.
+Indeed, equality can hold only if~\eqref{eq5} was never used to $\AA$ neither to $\BB$.
+This implies that $\AA$ and $\BB$ are 1-intersecting and because of (\ref{eq6}) there exists a $v$ with $d_\AA(v)=d_\BB(v)=n$.
+Suppose